 - Move all IRA funds into your LLC’s bank account via IRA custodian

 - Issue LLC membership interest certificate to your IRA

 With the above format you are free to invest your retirement funds.
 It is as easy as signing a check.
 This opens many doors to investment opportunities, such as real estate, gold, and privately held companies.
-All that is required is your LLC conform to all IRS/DOL requirements and you make approved investments.
+All that the IRS/DOL requires is that your LLC conforms to all of their regulations.
+Plus, you need to make approved investments.
 For example, you can’t legally buy a vacation home through your IRA LLC and vacation in it.
 There is no self-dealing.
 For example, you can’t legally buy a home or other asset from yourself that you already own.
 Although there are exceptions, these rules are for legitimate investments.
 See IRS guidelines.

 Use the number on this page or the inquiry form to go over your needs with a consultant.